acmutd/acmutd.github.io/_announcements/blog.md

 ---
-title: "ACM Hacktoberfest"
+title: "ACM Scholarship"
-description: "Celebrate open source by attending talks, workshops and community events.
-Sign up at https://hacktoberfest.acmutd.co"
+description: "ACM has launched a new scholarship!
+More info will be posted soon!"
 featured: true
 ---